Updated: Sep 14

 In our next blog, we'll look at whether there are any alternative products to Evonail.

-Please let us know what products you or your loved one have been using to care for nails during chemotherapy in the comments below.
+In the meantime, let us know what products you or your loved one have been using to care for nails during chemotherapy in the comments below.